WinterFreshPT/SlashHook/README.md

 If the injection was successfull you'll see a message at the bottom saying `Successfully injected!`, however, if the message says `Injection failed`, then you've most likely done something wrong.

-Now, go back into csgo, if you're in the main menu of the game you should see the Supreme banner in the top left like so:
+Now, go back into csgo, if you're in the main menu of the game you should see a banner in the top left like so:

 ![this](http://aimtux.net/images/screenshot4.png)